configcat/docs/website/docs/targeting/percentage-options.md

 ### Simple phased rollout / Canary release / Percentage rollout Scenario

-**Intent:** In our sample company (Whisker Co.), we want to release a new feature, `Enable Park Weather Info` to 20% of our users.
+**Goal:** In our sample company (Whisker Co.), we want to release a new feature, `Enable Park Weather Info` to 20% of our users.
 We want to ensure the new feature is working as expected before we release it to everyone.

 **Solution:** Have a percentage option of `20%` `ON`.